Amid68/Python-Projects/README.md

 # Python-Projects
-This repository contains a collection of practice Python projects, each designed to enhance learning and understanding of various programming concepts and techniques.
+This repository is a collection of Python projects developed through various Codecademy courses.
+Each project is designed as a practical exercise to reinforce Python programming concepts and skills.